GnoxNahte/obsidian-auto-embed/SupportedWebsiteList.md

 [Obsidian](https://obsidian.md/) plugin to help embed links automatically instead of using iframes

 ## Supported website list
-This is a list of supported websites with some examples.Websites with a `*` means it has some limitation.
+This is a list of supported websites with some examples.
+Websites with a `*` means it has some sort of limitation.
 See [Current Limitations & Known Bugs](README.md/#current-limitations--known-bugs) for more info

 | Website | Example | Markdown |
 |---|---|---|